Deborah James: Big C presenter feels 'utterly loved' as donations top £1m

 Podcaster Deborah James has said she feels "utterly loved" after people donated more than £1m to a fund she set up to support cancer research.

-James, who was diagnosed with bowel cancer in 2016, said on Monday she was receiving hospice care at home.
+Thousands of donations flooded in after James, who was diagnosed with bowel cancer in 2016, said on Monday she was receiving hospice care at home.

-The 40-year-old told the BBC she was "absolutely mind blown" by the response.
+She told the BBC she was "absolutely mind blown" by the response.

-She explained launching the Bowelbabe Fund was the "one thing that I wanted to do before I died".
+The 40-year-old explained launching the Bowelbabe Fund was the "one thing that I wanted to do before I died".

-The presenter of the BBC's You, Me and the Big C revealed in a post on Instagram on Monday "nobody knows how long I've got left" .
+The presenter of the BBC's You, Me and the Big C revealed in a post on Instagram on Monday "nobody knows how long I've got left".

+In her final episode of the podcast, James said her liver had stopped working over the last six months and doctors had advised that more treatment was "fruitless" because her "body does not want to play ball".

+"I can't even walk anymore, that's what's really scary about it, I've gone from someone who used to run 5km [3miles] a day to someone who needs her husband to pick her up to walk a step."

+James said she has gone to her parents home for her remaining time as with her family as it is "where I always wanted to die."

+She explained this meant their family home in London can remain home for her children without the "medical equipment scars" in their memories.

-At the same time, James, a mother-of-two, announced the new fund - which has raised just over £1.4m to support research into personalised medicine for cancer patients, and to support campaigns to raise awareness of bowel cancer.
+In revealing her prognosis, James also announced the Bowelbabe fund to support research into personalised medicine for cancer patients, and to support campaigns to raise awareness of bowel cancer.

-The fund, named after her online handle, will work with the charity Cancer Research UK to allocate the money.
+The fund, named after her online handle, will work with the charity Cancer Research UK, Bowel Cancer UK and the Royal Marsden, to allocate the money.

 In an interview due to be broadcast on BBC Breakfast on Wednesday, the former deputy head teacher revealed her surprise at the speed at which the smashed through its fundraising goal of £250,000.